Definition of Total Quality Management

 TQM at Ford Motor Company:

-TQM practices were implemented by Ford Motor Company in the 1980’s.
-They adopted the slogan of “Quality is Job 1”.
+Ford Motor Company implemented TQM practices in the 1980s.
+They adopted the slogan “Quality is Job 1”.
 Ford later entered into a partnership with paint supplier ChemFil.
-The companies then worked towards producing a stable work environment, profitability, effective management and better quality products.
-They later changed the slogan to, “Quality People, Quality Products”.
+The companies then worked towards producing a stable work environment, profitability, effective management, and better quality products.
+They later changed the slogan to “Quality People, Quality Products.”
 The organizations believed that a quality product that meets customer needs translates into financial success.
-This in turn helps in profit maximisation.
+This, in turn, helps in profit maximization.

-Implementation of TQM made sure that processes at all stages of productions were constantly developed upon, strictly followed and improved time and again through customer quality satisfaction surveys.
+Implementation of TQM made sure that processes at all stages of production were constantly developed upon, strictly followed, and improved time and again through customer quality satisfaction surveys.

 Total Quality Management is a contemporary approach to the management of the whole organization.
 It ensures strict levels of quality at every stage of production.
-Therefore, if implemented in a strict and correct manner, it will lead to customer satisfaction thereby leading to wealth maximisation for the organization.1–4
+Therefore, if implemented strictly and correctly, it will lead to customer satisfaction, thereby leading to wealth maximization for the organization.